Frequently Asked Questions

 Mongolian Language

-Indiana University at Bloomington offers Mongolian language courses and resources.
+Indiana University at Bloomington offers Mongolian language courses and resources including term-time language courses and online intensive beginner Mongolian through the university’s Summer Language Workshop.

 Professional level translators – for workshops and seminars may be around $100 per hour.